spdrnl/scala-gradle/README.md

 Requirements
 -------------

-* Make sure the Gradle plugin is loaded in Intellij
+* Make sure the Gradle plugin is installed in Intellij
-* Make sure the Scala plugin is loaded Intellij
+* Make sure the Scala plugin is installed Intellij
-* Set a Scala interpreter Intellij
+* Set a Scala interpreter in Intellij

 Usage
 -----